thomastech/SunPower-Web-Monitor/README.md

 ### 4.
 **Q.** I cannot connect to the VPS.
 I've tried everything.
 Help.

 **A.** Check again and confirm your PC's WiFi is turned off.
+Do NOT use https in your URL, it MUST be http.
 If you are using a USB-to-Ethernet "Dongle" on your PVS6 then confirm it is an approved choice.

 <img style="padding-right: 15px; padding-bottom: 5px;" align="left" src="images/dongle1.png" width="275">The [PVS6 Residential Installation Quick Start Guide](resources/PVS6_Installation1.pdf) discusses the USB Dongle models that should be used (see Technical Notification section).